edwardKung91/wallet-go/IMPROVEMENTS.md

 - **Why**: A user/wallet owner may own multiple wallets or even multiple types of accounts from the company.
 Associating an account/wallet to a user enables this
 - **How**: Create a separate user table and make the existing user_id column in the wallets table a foreign key

+### 3. Make the transaction schema more extensible for new transaction types
+- **Why**: There could be other transaction types like authorisations or even for other types of accounts like lending which have a drawdown
+- **How**: We can just keep the type column as kind of like a metadata that can be of any value instead of checking against specific set of types

+### 4. Better mapping of internal errors to HTTP error codes
+- **Why**: This ensures that all errors produced by the system are mapped to an appropriate client facing error.
+- **How**: Improve the repository of errors we currently have and create better mapping of those errors to corresponding http codes

 ---

 ## Performance Improvements